 Senator Lugar and his wife, Charlene, were married Sept.
 8, 1956, and have four sons and 13 grandchildren.

-General Victor Eugene “Gene” Renuart, Jr, USAF (Ret) General Renuart’s Air Force career culminated as Commander, NORAD and US Northern Command after nearly 39 years of distinguished service.
+Gen. Victor Eugene “Gene” Renuart, Jr., USAF (Ret.) culminated his career as Commander, NORAD and US Northern Command after nearly 39 years of distinguished service.
 In this last role, he was responsible for providing for the Homeland Defense and Defense Support to Civilian Authorities for the United States and for partnering with Canada and Mexico in broader security issues for North America.
 He was also responsible for building the interagency cooperation necessary for DoD to partner successfully in support of over 55 government partners and 53 States, Districts, and Territories.
 Renuart served as the director of strategy, policy and planning (J-5) for the Joint Staff and as senior military assistant to both SECDEFs Rumsfeld and Gates.
 He was the director of operations for General Tom Franks at US Central Command, planning and executing all combat and humanitarian operations in Afghanistan and Iraq.
 The General has flown over 60 combat missions in four different US and Coalition operations.